sprint planning - Invensis Learning

 In an ideal, transparent environment, the team will pick up the words you have written about users a month ago and quickly start working on them.
 That’s rarely the case.

-Your users would have been requesting for many functionalities to be added to your product after your last update.
+Your users would have been requesting many functionalities to be added to your product after your last update.
+For instance, they might be seeking features like a custom invitation tool or other enhancements tailored to their needs.
 You will have to take in all these factors to make adjustments to the customer stories to make sure they are tested before heading into the preparation meeting for sprints.

 Now the dilemma most teams have is, “how many customer stories are we going to update?”
 The perfect scenario is to update them all.
 But, unless the product is relatively new and thin, that is an unlikely feat.